-- Vacation: Balances available at the time of retirement fully accrue to the retiring employee.
-The employee, at their option, may apply the value equivalent of the vacation accrual to the following: - "Cash out" the value of the vacation accrual, less any applicable taxes and deductions.
-This would apply to anywhere between 0% and 100% of available balances. - Request the City, through an ICMA-RC form to contribute the value of the vacation accrual to the employee's existing Retirement Health Savings Plan.
-This would apply to anywhere between 0% and 100% of the available balances. - 3.
-The employee may utilize both 1 & 2 above in any combination but only up to the total available accrual at the time of retirement for the employee. - Sick Leave: Balances are available to the employee only upon the retirement into the CalPERS retirement system within 120 days of retirement from the City.
-If the employee retires from the City to CalPERS retirement in this time, the following options are available to the employee:
+Balances available at the time of retirement fully accrue to theretiring employee.
+The employee, at their option, may apply the value equivalent of the vacation accrual to the following:

+• "Cash out" the value of the vacation accrual, less any applicable taxes and deductions.
+This would apply to anywhere between 0% and 100% of available balances.

+- Request the City, through an ICMA-RC form to contribute the value of the vacation accrual to the employee's existing Retirement Health Savings Plan.
+This would apply to anywhere between 0% and 100% of the available balances. - The employee may utilize the above options in any combination but only up to the total available accrual at the time of retirement for the employee.

+Sick Leave:

+Balances are available to the employee only upon the retirement into the CalPERS retirement system within 120 days of retirement from the City.
+If the employee retires from the City to CalPERS retirement in this time, the following options are available to employees hired prior to July 1, 2014:

-- "Cash out" the value of the sick leave accrual, less any applicable taxes and deductions.
+- Cash out" the value of the sick leave accrual, less any applicable taxes and deductions.
 This would apply to anywhere between 0% and 100% of available balances. - Request the City, through an ICMA-RC form to contribute the value of the sick leave accrual to the employee's existing Retirement Health Savings Plan.
 This would apply to anywhere between 0% and 100% of the available balances. - Request the City, through a CalPERS form, to convert the sick leave accrue to service credits at the per hour equivalent described by CalPERS.
-This would apply to anywhere between 0% and 100% of the available balances. - 4.
-The employee may utilize 1, 2 & 3 above in any combination but only up to the total available accrual at the time of retirement for the employee. - Dental insurance: The employee, upon separation, may apply with the City for COBRA benefits for dental insurance.
-The payment of insurance premiums would be the obligation of the employee upon retirement at the rate described in COBRA for a period of up to 18 months (the available time period is also described by COBRA).
+This would apply to anywhere between 0% and 100% of the available balances. - The employee may utilize 1, 2 & 3 above in any combination but only up to the total available accrual at the time of retirement for the employee.